UBC-CIC/TapGives/docs/DeploymentGuide.md

 aws cloudformation deploy --template-file cfn-amplifyRole.yaml --stack-name amplifyconsole-tapgives-backend-role --capabilities CAPABILITY_NAMED_IAM
 ```

-If you have multiple AWS Profiles, specify one withs sufficient admin permissions by appending this to the command, replacing the profile name
+If you have multiple AWS Profiles, specify one with sufficient admin permissions by appending this to the command, replacing the profile name

 ```bash
 --profile [PROFILE NAME]
 ```
-It creates the role name **amplifyconsole-tapgives-backend-role** that will be used on the next step.
+The previous command creates the role name **amplifyconsole-tapgives-backend-role** that will be used on the next step.

 The **Deploy to Amplify Console** button will take you to your AWS console to deploy the front-end solution.